carosop/containers_auto_deployment/README.md

 ## Setup Instructions

-1. **Install Comnetsemu (preferably using Vagrant)** This project is designed to work within the Comnetsemu environment.
+1. **Install Comnetsemu (preferably using Vagrant)**:
+   This project is designed to work within the Comnetsemu environment.<br />
-      You can find the installation instructions here: https://git.comnets.net/public-repo/comnetsemu#installation
+      You can find the installation instructions here:<br />
+      https://git.comnets.net/public-repo/comnetsemu#installation

-      For additional information, refer to:
+      For additional information, refer to:<br />
       https://www.granelli-lab.org/researches/relevant-projects/comnetsemu-labs

 2. **Clone the repository:**